 This is a blonde, textured slick back with very choppy ends and a low fade in its natural brown color.
 We love the fact that the hair is layered and there are all sorts of strands that hang out of the slick back, making it look messy and cool.

-A medium low fade doesn’t have to mean medium in the back or on the sides, just in case this hairstyle didn’t make any sense to you.
+A medium-low fade doesn’t have to mean medium in the back or on the sides, just in case this hairstyle didn’t make any sense to you.
 It actually means a medium cut on top of your head.
 In this way, you can style it any way you choose.
 Check out more zero-fade haircuts for reference.

 Are you a huge fan of the 50s and 60s?
 Then we have you covered.
 This is what a low fade looks like when you get your inspiration from those decades.
 Lots of hair gel, a comb, and a small pompadour in the front that reminds you of Elvis or James Dean.

-Another amazing thing which makes us love the low fade even more is that it’s a haircut suitable for all ages.
+Another amazing thing that makes us love the low fade, even more, is that it’s a little boy haircut suitable for all ages.
 Yes, that means you can now get a matching haircut with your son.
 How cute will the two of you look together?

 21. The Long Comb Over

 It was only a matter of time before the low fade haircut was combined with the military-based cuts.
 Here is a mix between the induction cut, which is the basic buzz cut, and the low fade.
-It also has a lovely shape up.
+It also has a lovely shape.

 Longer tops can be styled and textured so that they don’t look limp and hang about your face.
-For example, you can use a soft brush or even a curler to get these waves and rolls into hair.
-They look dapper and oh, so beautiful!
+For example, you can use a soft brush or even a curler to get these waves and rolls into your hair.

 26. The Short French Crop